2018-2019 AWARD RECIPIENTS

-Two resident doctors, a cardiologist, a radiologist, and a program administrator are being honoured for their contributions to improving the lives of resident doctors in Canada.
+Two resident doctors, an emergency medicine physician, a pediatrician, and a program administrator are being honoured for their contributions to improving the lives of resident doctors in Canada.

 The RDoC Mikhael Award for Medical Education honours individuals who have contributed to improving undergraduate and postgraduate medical education in Canada.